 3.Why we call it as differentiator and What factor makes the differentiator?

-A. The differentiator is constructed from basic inverting amplifier by replacing the input resistor R1
+The differentiator is constructed from basic inverting amplifier by replacing the input resistor R1

 with the input capacitor C1.